nwoltman/string-natural-compare/README.md

   '265812277985321589735871687040841'
 );
 // -> 1
-// Other inputs with the same ordering as this may yield a different number > 0
+// (Other inputs with the same ordering as this example may yield a different number > 0)

 // In most cases we want to sort an array of objects